Sophomores: Staying on Course

 Students interested in enrolling in the Program must submit an application at the beginning of the school year.
 Scholars who completed the Program in 9th grade are automatically enrolled in the Program for their sophomore year.

-The 2019-2020 Academy dates will be announced soon!
-Academies for Sophomores take place in October and November of each school year.
+The 2019-2020 Academy dates are available below!
+Academies for sophomores take place in October and November of each school year.

 The Crosby Scholars Academy offers students academic and personal development workshops on a variety of skill enhancement topics that support student achievement and college planning.
 Freshmen and sophomores are required to attend one Crosby Scholars Academy offered in the fall.
 Scholars must register to attend an academy session through their Crosby Scholars Student Portal.

 Students can select from a number of sessions that include: The ABC’s of College, test-taking and study skills, career exploration, strategies for success, communication, social media/cyber bullying, etc. Scholars attend 2 classes during Crosby Scholar Academy.
 Click Here to see class offerings.
 Please note, the two classes offered at Academy sessions hosted on a week day will be pre-selected by Program staff.

 Parents, please note by allowing your student(s) to attend the Crosby Scholars Academy, you are agreeing to the terms of the Parent Partnership Agreement located in your student’s portal.
 This agreement will remain in effect for the duration of your student’s participation in the program.
 Should you not agree with these terms, you are required to contact the Executive Director at email@example.com before allowing your student to attend the Crosby Scholars Academy.
 Once your student attends the academy, the agreement is in effect until the student voluntarily withdraws from the program or does not fulfill a program requirement.

 Click 2019-20 Community Service Form to download a community service form for the 2019-20 school year!